evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ## Exterior

-You can choose between 9 different paint colors when ordering this model.
+The Rivian R1S Quad-Motor AWD MP, with dimensions of 5100 mm in length,  mm in width, and 1966 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs You can choose between 9 different paint colors when ordering this model.
 Additionally, you can choose between 5 wheels with sizes from 20 to 22 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [split tailgate](../../../../technology/doors/#split-tailgate) where the bottom part falls and the top part lifts.